iotexproject/halogrants/rfp-proposals/rfp-proposal-jrpc.md

+To submit a proposal, please create a PR against this template in this repo.
+Please title your file `rfp-proposal-title.md`, replacing `title` with the name of your project.

 # RFP Proposal: `WebOS IoTeX Console`

 **RFP Category:** `dev`

-**Name of Project: WebOS Console - iotex-antenna-embedded
+**Name of Project:** WebOS Console - iotex-antenna-embedded

 **Link to RFP:** https://github.com/iotexproject/halogrants/blob/master/rfp-proposals/rfp-ideas.md#innovative-assets